shakespeare19/Scylld/README.md

 3) Open the file and,

 Click "index.html" to view
-Click "styles.css" to change the styling.
+OR click "styles.css" to change the styling.